Log Viewer

 }

-Configure Umbraco to log into Azure Table Storage
+### Configuring Logging to Azure Table Storage

 {